andres-garcia-alves/3d-models/README.md

 # 3D Models

 A collection of 3D models made on Blender.

-&nbsp;

-Notes:
 STL & Blender files are provided for each 3D model.

 &nbsp;